1

 1 April 2021 16:39

-or for the external drive DVD:
+or for an external DVD drive:

-dd if=/dev/sr1 of=/dev/Null
+dd if=/dev/sr1 of=/dev/null

 dd if=/dev/dvdrw of=/dev/null